Chirag-ahir/JAVA-All-Basic/README.md

 Join() – Stop the current thread until the called thread gets terminated.<br>
 isAlive() – Check if the thread is alive.<br>

+  What is main thread?<br>
+  The Main thread in Java is the one that begins executing when the program starts.

 What is Java inner class?<br>
 inner class or nested class is a class that is declared entirely within the body of another class or interface.
 There are basically four types of inner classes in java<br>
   1. Member inner class: class inside class<br>